omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Use the **search query** interface to set the pool of resources that users will browse.
 The "Edit" button opens a drawer on the right hand side of the browser window which works exactly like [advanced search forms](../search.md#item-advanced-search) for items, media, and item sets.
 The "Advanced edit" button allows you to input a query string.
 You can leave the query blank to include all of the site's resources of that type.

 You can set a **default sorting** method to use when a site visitor starts to browse using this category.
 This will apply to the default list of resources, or to the [FB table you have customized with columns](#columns).
-The dropdown menu will show "Created" and "Title" at first, but will update to reflect the columns you customize further down on the page.
+The dropdown menu will show "Created" and "Title" at first, but will update to reflect the columns you customize further down the page.
 You will need to save your columns settings and return to this page to see this menu updated.
 Note that you cannot set a default sort by an Item Set column.

 ![Add category form showing the options](modulesfiles/FacetedBrowse_SearchQuery.png)

 You can also include some **helper text** to guide your users on how to navigate the Faceted Browse page.
 This text will appear in the left-hand sidebar along with your facets in this category.
 There is a button to contract the text (which is expanded by default); the button says "Instructions" by default, but you can change this label.
 If you add no helper text, this button and text area will not appear.

-Finally, this area includes the setting for **value facets** behavior: "Match any" and "Match all".
+Finally, this area includes the setting for **value facet** behavior: "Match any" and "Match all".
 If you are using value facets (this setting is not applicable to class, template, item set, or full-text facets) you can use this to ensure that users can broaden their results with "match any" or narrow them with "match all".
 For example, if you have a value facet for subject headings, the user can select one subject heading to see all the items matching that.
 If they further add another subject heading, they will see items that match either selection if the category is set to "Match any", or only items that match both those selections if the category is set to "Match all".
 This also applies to one selection each from two separate value facets.
 Note that this setting applies to all of the value facets in the category: you cannot set this behavior for each value facet individually.

 !!! note
-	If the "Value facets mode" selection here impacts the behavior of your Faceted Browse page (i.e. if you are using value facets in this category) you may wish to use the "Helper text" field to explain the expected behavior to your users.
+	If you are using value facets, we recommend you use the "Helper text" field to explain the expected behavior to your users.

 After setting up the category, you can create facets and set columns for your browse display.
 Once you are done creating your facets and setting your display columns, save your category.